romanofski/programslice/README.rst

 Non-Goals
 ---------

-    * find defects in your code e.g. like PyChecker
+    * Find defects in your code e.g. like PyChecker
+    * Being used as a command line utility

 Installation Requirements
 -------------------------